SlvkZuyev/EasyLearn/README.md

 # EasyLearn
 This app was made to simplify learning of English words.

-It takes groups of words from firebse database and provides tools for studying them.
+It takes groups of words from database and provides tools for studying them.